-In June 2020, the Corporation enhanced its environmental, social and governance ("ESG") efforts by forming the Environmental and Sustainability Committee.
-This new committee is exclusively focused on ESG related topics, including but not limited to, reviewing the Corporation's investment due diligence process as it relates to ESG matters, considering corporate environmental policies and broader stakeholder relations, and providing oversight for communication of sustainability matters.
+The Corporation enhanced its environmental, social and governance ("ESG") efforts by forming the Environmental and Sustainability Committee.
+This committee is exclusively focused on ESG related topics, including but not limited to, reviewing the Corporation's investment due diligence process as it relates to ESG matters, considering corporate environmental policies and broader stakeholder relations, and providing oversight for communication of sustainability matters.
+In March 2021, the Corporation joined the United Nations Global Impact to formally commit to its Ten Principles that cover human rights, labour, environment and anti-corruption.

 Although the Corporation is not actively involved in the exploration, development or operation of mining projects on which it owns a stream or a royalty, the Corporation's strategy to mitigate ESG risks consists of evaluating the risk factors related to a mining asset before making an investment and by closely monitoring an asset's performance post transaction.
 The Corporation is committed to promoting sustainable development through its investments and applies strict responsibility guidelines across all of its business decisions.
+The Environmental and Sustainability Committee has worked closely with Management on delivering its inaugural ESG report entitled "Growing Responsibly" in April 2021.
+The Corporation's goal, with the release of its first ESG report, is to facilitate ongoing discussions of its risk management processes and help stakeholders assess its relative exposure to, and performance managing, ESG issues.
+In addition to a discussion of corporate governance practices, the report provides a focused review of how Osisko assesses potential investments through its diligence process and monitors existing assets to ensure the Corporation is well positioned to deliver growth responsibly.

-Accordingly, since August 2020, the Environmental and Sustainability Committee has worked closely with Management on delivering its inaugural ESG report.
-As part of the Corporation's ongoing efforts to increase disclosures and transparency, and help make the Corporation's strategy on ESG matters more widely known and understood, the Corporation has delivered an inaugural ESG report, which was adopted on March 29, 2021 by the Board of Directors, following recommendations of the Environmental and Sustainability Committee.
-A copy of the Corporation's 2020 ESG report is now available on the Corporation's website at www.osiskogr.com.
+As part of the Corporation's ongoing efforts to increase disclosures and transparency, and help make the Corporation's strategy on ESG matters more widely known and understood, the Corporation will be delivering its second ESG report in April 2022.
+Additional information on the Corporation's evolving governance practices can be found on the Corporation's website at https://osiskogr.com/en/evolving-governance-practices/.